Rrtk2/MSB1015-Assignment-2/README.md

 #### Usage
 Visit the [GitHub page](https://rrtk2.github.io/MSB1015-Assignment-2/) to see the result of this project.
+To run the code on your local computer, go to the [GitHub raw code page](https://rrtk2.github.io/MSB1015-Assignment-2/raw.html) and insert this code into your local R version.
+This will install and load the required libraries, do the query, use machine learning and create 2 models which can be used to predict the boiling temperatures.
+In block 2 (SETTINGS) several parameters can be adjusted, such as the training size or querry call.

 #### Expected output
 Using the default settings the output should be very similar as observed in the [GitHub page](https://rrtk2.github.io/MSB1015-Assignment-2/).
 Any updates which alters the result of the query will alter the results when the script is re-ran.